mbalsara/crm/docs/BETTER_AUTH_FINAL_PLAN.md

   ↓
 Extract domain: "acme.com"
   ↓
-Query: SELECT tenant_id FROM company_domains WHERE domain = 'acme.com'
+Query: SELECT tenant_id FROM customer_domains WHERE domain = 'acme.com'
   ↓
 If found → Use that tenantId
 If not found → Throw error (no fallback - design decision #2)